JonShort/npm-bumpall/README.md

 ### Options

+`--dry-run` | `-dr` - list dependencies which would be bumped, but don't update them

 `--latest` | `-l` - bump dependencies to latest possible version (includes major changes)

 `--legacy-peer-deps` | `-lpd` - includes this option in the npm install under the hood